zumasys/docs/site/docs/jbase/jbase/jbase-fundamentals/README.md

 Where:

-- array - dynamic array to having the information desired,
+- `array` - dynamic array to having the information desired
-- field, value,sub - dynamic array location,
+- `field,value,sub` - dynamic array location
-- data - information to be deleted .
+- `data` - information to be deleted

-## COUNT and DCOUNT
+### COUNT and DCOUNT

-The COUNT function returns the number of occurrences of one string in another.
+The `COUNT` function returns the number of occurrences of one string in another.
 An example of its use is as:

 ```
 NBR = COUNT(string1, string2)